RSamaium/RPG-JS/readme.md

 RPG JS is a framework for creating RPGs and MMORPGs.The code remains the same depending on the type of game!

+> The alpha.10 version has brought a lot of changes on the structure of a project.
+From now on, a system of modules has been added to the game development.
+> **I remind that it is not yet appropriate to make a game to put it in production because the version is still unstable**.
+However, we will soon have a Beta version which will be more interesting for your future projects.

+> **Don't hesitate to propose your ideas, your remarks and feedbacks on bugs, that will allow us to progress faster on the project!**

 [rpgjs.dev](https://rpgjs.dev)

 ## Summary